Pierluigi Oliverio: Political campaigns

-Oliverio ran unsuccessfully as a candidate for California's 17th congressional district in the 2016 election, coming in fifth place with 4.2% of the vote.
+Oliverio ran unsuccessfully as a candidate for California's 17th congressional district in the 2016 election, without raising any money, coming in fifth place with 4.2% of the vote.

-Two months after losing his run for state congress, Oliverio filed papers in August 2016 to campaign for a seat on the Santa Clara Valley Open Space Authority's board of directors.
+Two months after losing his run for Congress, Oliverio filed papers in August 2016 to campaign for a seat on the Santa Clara Valley Open Space Authority's board of directors.
+Again, he did not spend any funds on the campaign.
 He lost against the incumbent in District 4, Dorsey Moore, who won the four-year term for 2016–2020.

 In 2014, Oliverio campaigned unsuccessfully in the mayoral race for the City of San Jose, California.
 He was eliminated from the race in the June primary coming in fourth with just under 10 percent of the vote.

-He is a board member of the Silicon Valley Taxpayer's Association with a term of 2019–2020.
+He is a board member of the Silicon Valley Taxpayer's Association.

 Elected to the City of San Jose's Planning Commission in March 2019, and reelected May 2022.
-Elec ted Chair of the City of San Jose's Planning Commission June 2022.
+Elected Chair of the City of San Jose's Planning Commission June 2022.

 Elected to Willow Glen Neighborhood Association Board in 2018.

-Re-Elected to 4th term on the Santa Clara County Democratic Central Committee in June 2018.
+Re-Elected to 5th term on the Santa Clara County Democratic Central Committee in March 2024.

+Member of the local chapter of the League of Women Voters since 2020.